andreas0x41/coding-tutorial-obsidian/content/Theory Exam/1 General/5 Datatype.md

 - [ ] Explain Tuple in your own words.
 	- [ ] What makes a Tuple different from a List?
 	- [ ] What are some use cases where you would prefer a Tuple compared to a List?
-- [ ] Explain Set in your own words.
-	- [ ] What are the main characteristics of a Set in Python?
-	- [ ] How does a Set differ from a List or Tuple?
-	- [ ] What values can you store in s set and what is special about this?
 - [ ] Explain Dictionary in your own words.
 	- [ ] How can you access values in a Dictionary?
 	- [ ] What datatypes can you use a Dictionary key?